tindy2013/stairspeedtest-reborn/README.md

 * freetype
 * zlib
 * yaml-cpp
+* libevent

-On non-Windows platforms, you also need to have the following clients installed:
+On non-Windows platforms, you also need to have the following clients installed to 'tools/clients/':
 * shadowsocks-libev
 * shadowsocksr-libev ('ss-local' installed as the name 'ssr-local')
 * v2ray-core